allenai/CommonGen-Eval/README.md

 # CommonGen-Eval
-(Re-)Evaluating LLMs with the [CommonGen](https://inklab.usc.edu/CommonGen/) Task.
-We use 400 examples and use GPT-4 to evaluate model outputs versus human references.
+(Re-)Evaluating LLMs on the [CommonGen](https://inklab.usc.edu/CommonGen/) task using the new [CommonGen-lite](https://huggingface.co/datasets/allenai/commongen_lite)  dataset (400 examples with 900 human references).
+We use GPT-4 to evaluate the constrained text generation ability of LLMs.
+Please see more in our [paper](https://arxiv.org/abs/1911.03705).

 ## Leaderboard